HIIT/JustUsed/README.md

 ## Git submodules

 The following GitHub projects are linked as git submodules.
-Please make sure you checkout the correct version in the submodule and that the deployment version of the submodule is correct (at the moment, 10.10)

-[Alamofire version 2.0.2](https://github.com/Alamofire/Alamofire/releases/tag/2.0.2) - For easier DiMe API calls.
-The correct version should be already checked out as a submodule (in case it's not, do `git checkout tags/2.0.2` in the Alamofire subfolder).
+[Alamofire version 3.1.3](https://github.com/Alamofire/Alamofire/releases/tag/3.1.3) - For easier DiMe API calls.
+The correct version should be already checked out as a submodule (in case it's not, do `git checkout tags/3.1.3` in the Alamofire subfolder).

 ## Embedded